EPCCed/archer2-intro-to-lammps/_episodes/02-MD-primer.md

 Now that we set up the initial conditions for the simulation, and changed some settings to make sure it runs a bit faster, all that is left is telling LAMMPS exactly how we want the simulation to be.
-This includes, but is not limited to, what ensemble to use (and which particles to apply it to), how bit is the timestep, how many timesteps we want to simulate, what properties we want as output, and how often.
+This includes, but is not limited to, what ensemble to use (and which particles to apply it to), how bit is the time-step, how many time-steps we want to simulate, what properties we want as output, and how often.

 The `fix` command has myriad options, most of them related to 'setting' certain properties at a value, or in an interval of values for one, all, or some particles in the simulation.